Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Cost and Runtime Comparison

-To complement the insights provided by the ROC curves, we evaluated the performance of the model at specific decision thresholds.
-We select the optimal classification threshold for each model by maximizing Youden's J statistic \cite{YoudensJ} and assess their performance using standard metrics such as accuracy and the F1 score.
-Table~\ref{tab:model-performance} presents a comparison of classification performance between the four models tested using their respective optimal thresholds.

-Unlike the ROC curves, where the relative performance of the model is less clear, Table 4 shows that \texttt{gpt-4o} consistently performs better than \texttt{gpt-3.5-turbo}.
-We also added a seed to the \texttt{gpt-4o} model (a feature not supported in \texttt{gpt-3.5-turbo}), which allows for reproducible results.
-SVM performs competitively, particularly at UCSB, but its performance drops at UCSD, where \texttt{gpt-4o} achieves the highest accuracy (0.84).
-This suggests that \texttt{gpt-4o} may be better suited for handling more complex or noisier datasets.

-\subsection{Cost and Runtime Comparison}
+\section{Cost and Runtime Comparison}

 Given the complexity of detecting affiliated repositories, it is also important to consider the practical trade offs in cost and runtime across different modeling approaches.
-Table \ref{tab:model-costs-times-52k} shows a cost comparison for different methods of processing GitHub repository data.
+Table shows a cost comparison for different methods of processing GitHub repository data.
 For the SVM approach the cost reflects transforming the text into vector embeddings.
 The total time is computed by adding the embeddings time to the model training and prediction time, which in most cases is around 0.70 seconds.
 For the other methods, costs are based on using the OpenAI API with prompts whose length includes both dynamic repository data and a static prompt component.
 We compute average input sizes by concatenating all relevant data fields, resulting in approximately 2,900 characters of dynamic text plus about 1,600 characters of static prompt text for the API models.
-The cost estimates are scaled to 52K repositories, which corresponds to the total number of repositories found for the UC System.
+The cost estimates are scaled to 236K repositories, which corresponds to the total number of repositories found for the UC System.
+The time is computed for \texttt{gpt-4o} and \texttt{gpt-3.5} For \texttt{gpt-5-mini}, which is much slower, we report the single-threaded runtime estimated from multithreaded benchmarks.

-While GPT-4o demonstrates the highest classification accuracy among the models evaluated, it is not necessarily the most cost-effective option particularly for large scale datasets.
-As shown in Table~\ref{tab:model-costs-times-52k}, processing 52,000 repositories with GPT-4o costs nearly \$400 and takes over 15 hours.
-In contrast, the SVM model using precomputed embeddings offers a much lower cost (under \$1) and achieves reasonably strong performance.
-These results highlight an important tradeoff between accuracy and resource efficiency, underscoring the need to align model selection with the scale and goals of the analysis. \\